Skip to content

 Suggested Reading Order

 Start here for detailed protocol reporting and quality-control evidence.
 Signals: automatic metrics.
-Focus: cost.
-Abstract: Multi-agent systems using large language models (LLMs) have demonstrated impressive capabilities across various.
+Focus: Prdbench / success rate.
+Abstract: Individual agent capabilities have advanced rapidly through modular skills and.

 Start here for detailed protocol reporting and quality-control evidence.
 Signals: automatic metrics.
-Focus: accuracy.
-Abstract: Large language model (LLM) agents are increasingly acting as human delegates in multi-agent.
+Focus: Mudabench / accuracy.
+Abstract: We also propose an evaluation protocol that measures final answer accuracy.

 4. Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning